iomarmochtar/cir-rotator/README.md

    --service-account value, -f value   service account file path, it cannot be combined if basic auth args are provided [$SA_FILE]
-   --exclude-filter value, --ef value  excluding result                    (accepts multiple inputs) --include-filter value, --if value  only process the results of filter  (accepts multiple inputs) --dry-run                           just log the action, will not deleting (default: false) --skip-list value                   path of file that contains skipping list, will be ignored if matched --help, -h                          show help (default: false)
+   --exclude-filter value, --ef value  excluding result                    (accepts multiple inputs) --include-filter value, --if value  only process the results of filter  (accepts multiple inputs) --worker-count value                http client worker count (default: 1) --dry-run                           just log the action, will not deleting (default: false) --skip-list value                   path of file that contains skipping list, will be ignored if matched --repo-list value                   path of file containing repositories that will be deleted, this can be generated from list action
+   --skip-error                        if any error happen while deleting just ignore it (default: false) --help, -h                          show help (default: false)
 ```
 </details>